Energy Choices

 The GET The Grand Energy Transition

-While I find the solid, liquid to gas classification a bit overstretched and enters the almost metaphysical (if not plain wrong), this book does make a good case for the gas bridge to a cleaner future particularly in U.S. in chapters that focus on area of expertise of author, such as gas deposits found in contrast to oil.
+While I find the solid, liquid to gas classification a bit overstretched and enters the almost metaphysical (if not plain wrong), this book does make a good case for the gas bridge to a cleaner future particularly in the U.S. in chapters that focus on the area of expertise of author, such as gas deposits found in contrast to oil.

 http://www.northerngasnetworks.co.uk/cms/444.html